rozek/notes-on-gundb/README.md

 ## GunDB Documentation and Chat ##

-**Do not use `https://gun.eco/docs` - use the [GunDB wiki](https://github.com/amark/gun/wiki) instead, it's much better**.
+**Do not use `https://gun.eco/docs` - use the [GunDB wiki](https://github.com/amark/gun/wiki) instead, it's much better** (albeit even more chaotic).
 The descriptions in this collection will therefore refer to the wiki rather than to the "official" docs.

 If you have questions and don't find any answers in the docs, the wiki or these notes, you may try joining the [chat on GunDB](https://app.gitter.im/#/room/#amark_gun:gitter.im).